mgonto/factory_pal/README.md

 The next things I want to do are:

-* Add the posibility to have multiple templates for one Class
 * Add template inheritance
 * Add helpers to use this with ScalaTest and Specs2.
 For the moment, you can create the templates in the before.